Cosmo-Tech/cosmotech-api/README.md

 ### Version 2.0.0

-In this version, several functionnalities were added:
+In this version, several functionalities were added:
 - RBAC/ACL functionnality: the possibility to manage rights/permissions for users on Organization/Workspace/Scenario
-- TwinCache functionnality: the possibility to cache input dataset in a cache solution
+- TwinCache functionality: the possibility to cache input dataset in a cache solution
 - fine grade customization :
   - Image pull policy
   - claim used for users email and users roles